15 cm TbtsK C/36 naval gun: C/36 single turret

-DrhL C/38 twin turret
+C/38 twin turret

-The DrhL C/38 turret was originally designed for the three O class battlecruisers and cruisers, but after these were cancelled, it was decided to use them to arm the Type 1936A destroyers.
+The C/38 turret was originally designed for the three O class battlecruisers and cruisers, but after these were cancelled, it was decided to use them to arm the Type 1936A destroyers.
 It was thought that one twin turret might raise the number of effective guns back to five, without causing the same weight problems that led to the reduction down to four.
-Two 15 cm TbtsK C/36 guns were thus fit into the DrhL C/38 twin turret.
+Two 15 cm TbtsK C/36 guns were thus fit into the C/38 twin turret.
 Despite extensive melding and other modifications, the new twin turret still weighed almost twice that of the C/36 turret, making it roughly weight equal with simply adding back the fifth C/36 gun.
-Additionally, there were problems integrating the new DrhL C/38 turret into the existing fire control systems.
+Additionally, there were problems integrating the new C/38 turret into the existing fire control systems.
 There were some plans to mount two of these turrets onto new destroyers, but they were never put into place.
-The DrhL C/38 turret was used on the German destroyers: Z23, Z24, Z25, Z29, Z31, Z32, Z33, Z34, Z37, Z38, Z39, Z40, Z41, and Z42.
+The C/38 turret was used on the German destroyers: Z23, Z24, Z25, Z29, Z31, Z32, Z33, Z34, Z37, Z38, Z39, Z40, Z41, and Z42.

 The C/38 turret was elevated by a Pittler-Thoma hydraulic gear, which was powered by electric motors, and training was done by electric motors.
 Manual training could also be used in emergencies.
 The internal design of the C/38 turret was almost identical to that of the C/36, and their guns and equipment were entirely identical.
 Both guns had an Ardelt electric ammunition hoist, and a ten-round ready use supply was placed at the rear of the turret, allowing the gunners to fire at short notice, without having to wait for the hoists.
 These ready use charges were kept in airtight aluminum containers, which were themselves locked in galvanized steel boxes, in order to keep them dry.